2010 Winter Olympics opening ceremony: The Landscape of a Dream

 The cultural section of the Opening Ceremony was titled "The Landscape of a Dream" whose purpose was to celebrate the diverse geography and people of Canada.
 It was directed by David Atkins and the narration was provided by Donald Sutherland, himself one of the Olympic flag bearers.
 It featured tributes to different regions of Canada.

-Hymns of the North
+Hymn to the North

 A Tribute to Northern Canada After Nelly Furtado and Bryan Adams had finished their performance, snow began to fall throughout the stadium.
-Performers, dressed in warm, Inuit-like clothes, walked about and mingled on the stage floor.
+Performers, dressed in winter clothes representing native and a variety of immigrant groups, walked about and mingled on the stage floor.
 Their leader took his staff and banged it on the ground, producing waves of light rippling on the floor.
 The northern lights and different constellations of animals appeared.
 A giant, sparkling puppet (one of the largest puppets ever created) of a spirit or Kermode bear that rose from the stadium floor, and hovered over the performers, who were standing on a simulated ice floe.
 After a few seconds, the ice began to break up, and the performers "floated" to the edge of the stage, where they disappeared.
 The ice breaking away gave way to a huge arctic sea, where simulated whales swam while breathing until next transition.